-International conflicts, Security, Bilateral Agreements, Gibraltar, Spain
+International conflicts, Security, Bilateral Agreements, Gibraltar, Spain Adopted at Spring Congress 2023 Budapest, Hungary on 6 May 2023.

 Recalling its previous resolution on Gibraltar adopted by the LYMEC seminar on European Borders held in Dublin in 1992, Noting the resolutions on Gibraltar adopted by IFLRY in 1991 and 1993, 1994, 2001 and 2002.